MaxMelching/gwbar/README.md

 \setbeamertemplate{frametitle}[gwbar]
 ```

-For this to work, the `.sty` and `.txt` files in this repository have to
+For both of them to work, the `.sty` and `.txt` files in this repository have
-be either in the same directory as the corresponding LaTeX file or in a
+to be either in the same directory as the corresponding LaTeX file or in a
 directory where your LaTeX distribution finds them.
 The location of the
 `.txt` can also be given as an argument to the package (called `templatefile`).